Raygunito/inventory-system/README.md

 ## Configuration

 1. In the folder `template`, use the `postgres-secret-template.yaml` template to create the postgres secrets.
+2. Do the same thing for the `auth-secret-template.yaml` template for the JWT Token
-2. Apply all the kubernetes files with `kubectl apply -f kubernetes/`
+3. Apply all the kubernetes files with `kubectl apply -f kubernetes/`